HOME / KNOWLEDGE / Social Distancing with… Albert Azis-Clauson, founder and CEO of UnderPinned

 Albert delves into the many ways in which COVID-19 has impacted the freelancing industry, discusses UnderPinned’s quick invoicing service and explains how freelancers will be key in the rebuilding of the economy.

-Hosted by Jeffreys Henry LLP and interviewed by Nikhita Sagar.
+Hosted by Jeffreys Henry.
 Published July 2020.

 HOW HAS UNDERPINNED BEEN AFFECTED BY COVID-19?